Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

 For example, if you’re having trouble with a particular phrase or a specific word, Memrise will prompt you to review those more often until they graduate to your long term memory.

 In fact, they even offer this cool visual of a flower blooming as a specific phrase starts to stick in your mind.
-Overall, I just found the repetition system and their adaptive tech to be super effective.

 User-Generated Courses

 Plus, it’s awesome that you can find super niche courses that match your specific interests, hobbies, and passions.
-You can essentially build an entire language program around your specific likes and dislikes.
+You can essentially build an entire program around your specific likes and dislikes.

 Customize The Length Of Lessons